Password Boss Review 2024: An Underdog Password Management Solution

 “Digital legacy” refers to the ability to pass on access to data in the event of an emergency or death.
 This feature can save a lot of headaches during times when you and your family probably have more important things to worry about.

-Password Boss has a digital legacy feature, which it calls Emergency Access.
-Like most Password Boss features, it’s very easy to set up: just head into the app’s Emergency tab to get started.
-The emergency contact will need to have a Password Boss account, and you then grant them access directly via Password Boss.
+Password Boss has a digital legacy feature called Emergency Access.
+Like most Password Boss features, it’s very easy to set up.
+Just head into the app’s Emergency tab to get started.
+However, the emergency contact will need to have a Password Boss account, and you then grant them access directly via Password Boss.

-The main difference between Password Sharing and Emergency Access is that you can set a waiting period (up to 30 days) before the emergency contact gets access.
-Apart from that, once you send the invitation, it remains active indefinitely or until canceled.
-You can choose to grant contacts access to everything in your Password Boss account or only select items — it’s up to you.
+The main difference between Password Sharing and Emergency Access is that we can set a waiting period (up to 30 days) before the emergency contact gets access.
+Apart from that, once we send the invitation, it remains active indefinitely or until canceled.
+We could grant contacts access to everything in our Password Boss account or only select items — it’s up to our discretion.

 It’s worth noting that Emergency Access has to be granted before the emergency happens.
 For that reason, it’s probably best to designate your emergency contacts when you first set up the account, just in case.